zzzhan/bootstrap-user-login/README.md

-# Bootstrap Shape Style Dialog
+# Bootstrap User Login

-A shape style options dialog for Twitter Bootstrap
+A user login module for sign in and sign up.